home-assistant/operating-system/README.md

 HassOS is uses Linux as a hypervisor for Docker, allowing each component of Home Assistant including add-ons to run in separate docker containers.
 It uses embedded Linux based on [buildroot](https://buildroot.org/), which is different to a "normal" Linux, and it is optimized for running Home Assistant on IoT devices.

 ## Features

-* Lightweight and memory efficient
+- Lightweight and memory-efficient
-* Minimized I/O
+- Minimized I/O
-* Over The Air (OTA) updates
+- Over The Air (OTA) updates
-* Offline updates
+- Offline updates
-* Modular using Docker
+- Modular using Docker

 ## Supported hardware
 * Raspberry Pi